khadija-bit/Personal_Blog/README.md

 * I would like to see random quotes on the site
 * I would like to sign in to the blog.
 *  I would also like to create a blog from the application.
+# Live Link

+# Technology used

+# Setup Installation

+# Known Bugs
+they are no bugs

+# Contact Information
+Any feedback contact this email  sumeyahassan34@gmail.com

+# LICENCE